Skip to main content

 Payback period~17 months

-Even without a rent premium, the charger adds long-term value to the property, reduces void periods, and appeals to a growing pool of EV-driving tenants.
-The OZEV grant significantly reduces the upfront cost, and the charger itself has a typical lifespan of 10+ years with minimal maintenance.
+Even without a rent premium, a charger adds long-term value, shortens void periods, and widens the pool of interested tenants.
+The grant absorbs most of the upfront cost, and a charger typically lasts 10+ years with minimal maintenance.

-Installing an EV charger on a rental property follows the same process as any residential installation:
+Fitting a charger to a rental property follows the residential process:

-1. Choose a charger from an OZEV-approved list (see our recommendations above, or compare all chargers)
+1. Choose a charger from the OZEV-approved list (recommendations above, or the full comparison)

-3. The installer surveys the property to assess the electrical supply, cable routing, and mounting location
+3. Site survey to assess supply, cable routing and mounting

-4. Installation day typically takes 2--4 hours for a straightforward install
+4. Installation day — typically 2–4 hours for a straightforward fit

 Yes.
 Landlords can claim up to £500 per chargepoint socket through the EV Chargepoint Grant, and can claim for up to 200 sockets across their portfolio.
 The grant covers 75% of the purchase and installation cost per socket.